We buy or can help you sell Surveying & Scientific Related Antiques!!

 discuss or determine if there is a real interest in your piece.

-you have a Gurley, a Berger, or a David White, etc. and giving me the
+you have a Gurley, Berger, David White, or other name instrument and giving me the

 serial number is not enough information.
 Asking me what your